What Is a G703 Continuation Sheet?

 • Keep change orders aligned with line item values

-• Generate clean AIA-style pay application outputs (example format)
+• Generate accurate AIA-style pay application outputs (example format)

 Start Your First Pay Application